 Set low-side short protection (S2VS) to sensitively detect an overcurrent condition (at 150 to 200% of nominal peak current).
-Especially with low resistive motors an overcurrent can easily be triggered by false settings, or motor stall when using stealthChop.
-Therefore a sensitive short to VS setting will protect the power stage.
+Especially with low resistive motors an overcurrent can easily be triggered by false settings, or motor stall when using StealthChop.
+Therefore, a sensitive short to VS setting will protect the power stage.

-High-side short detection (S2G) sensitivity may increase at voltages above 52V.
-Therefore a higher setting (level +3 counts) is required if motor supply voltage can overshoot up to 55V High-side short detection may falsely trigger if motor supply voltage overshoots 55V.
+High-side short detection (S2G) sensitivity may increase at voltages of 52V and above.
+Therefore, a higher setting is required if motor supply voltage can overshoot up to 55V.
+We recommend a setting of 12 to 15 in this case.
+For fine tuning of overcurrent detection, trim the S2VS detector threshold.
+High-side short detection may falsely trigger if motor supply voltage overshoots 55V.

-10.3 Open Load Diagnostics
+11.3 Open Load Diagnostics

 Interrupted cables are a common cause for systems failing, e.g. when connectors are not firmly plugged.
-The TMC2160 detects open load conditions by checking, if it can reach the desired motor coil current.
+The TMC5160 detects open load conditions by checking, if it can reach the desired motor coil current.
 This way, also undervoltage conditions, high motor velocity settings or short and overtemperature conditions may cause triggering of the open load flag, and inform the user, that motor torque may suffer.
 In motor stand still, open load cannot be measured, as the coils might eventually have zero current.